 When I watched TV shows or movies before cancer that involved nudity, or rather female nudity (because let’s be honest, that’s what we see the most of on screen), I saw breasts quite differently.
 I was more likely to notice their size and shape.
 Zeroing in on nipples was not something I did.

 Now, when I watch TV shows or movies that involve bare-breasted women, I immediately zero in on the women’s nipples.
 I don’t care about any of the rest any more.
+Not one bit.
 Size and shape are meaningless to me.
 Now, it’s all about the nipples.
 My eyes are drawn to them, and I sit there feeling envious.

 It’s like every movie or TV show’s plot revolves around leading ladies who have nipples.